 12 | SOME PRIVATE GOLF COURSES OFFER OFF-SEASON PLAY

 Some private golf courses open up the golf course to public play for limited access during the off-season.
-I will leave it up to you to discover which courses these are, but some google prowess is all that is required to figure it out.
+We will leave it up to you to discover which courses these are, but some google prowess is all that is required to figure it out.

 13 | TAKE A TEST DRIVE OR TRIAL MEMBERSHIP